Max RMB 20,000

 Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

-Traffic can be chaotic and largely unregulated and the rate of accidents in China, including fatal accidents, is among the highest in the world.
+Traffic can be chaotic and largely unregulated and the rate of accidents, including fatal accidents, is among the highest in the world.
 Motorcycle and bicycle accidents are frequent and often deadly.
 Pedestrians do not have the right of way, and you should show extreme caution when walking in traffic, even in marked crosswalks.
 Child safety seats are not widely available.

-Public Transportation: China has a rapidly growing public transportation sector-- including subways, trains, and buses -- with a generally positive safety record.
-Mass transit is widely available in major cities, and is generally safe, although individuals on crowded buses and subways are often targeted by pick-pockets.
+Public Transportation: Public transportation, including subways, trains, and buses, generally has a positive safety record and is widely available in major cities, although individuals on crowded buses and subways are often targeted by pick-pockets.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of China’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of China’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.